 Mosquito bites are downright annoying on their own.
 The lumps or fluid-filled blisters that come after being bitten are extremely itchy.

 Apart from the annoying symptoms, mosquito bites can also turn into serious infections.
-This happens when a mosquito bites affected animals, then goes on to bite humans.
+This happens when mosquito bites affected animals, then goes on to bite humans.
 This transmits the virus directly to the mosquito, making them carriers of deadly diseases to humans.

 Serious illnesses that may be transmitted by mosquitoes through their bites include: